 If you’re planning on spending any time in the world’s most liveable city, you won’t be surprised to read that it can be expensive.
 There’s nothing wrong with a weekend splurge trip but, if you’re here for any longer, you’ll want to know how to save some of your hard earned money.
 Well, you’ve come to the right place as I’ve got all the tips for getting the most out of Melbourne on a budget.
-I’m not holding out to be an expert but I lived here for three months and had to save wherever I could!
+I’m not holding out to be an expert by any stretch of the imagination but having lived here for three months, I had to save wherever I could!

 Free Tram Zone

-The Free Tram Zone will be your best friend by the time you leave Melbourne.
+The Free Tram Zone will be your best friend by the time you leave Melbourne, especially if you’re visiting Melbourne on a budget.
 It covers all of the Central Business District (CBD) as far west as the Docklands and as far east as Spring Street.
 Check out the map here.
-There are plenty of regular trams that criss-cross the CBD so you’ll be able to get wherever you want pretty quickly.
+There are plenty of regular trams that crisscross the CBD so you’ll be able to get wherever you want pretty quickly.
 Personally though I’d avoid the City Circle Tram (35) which is a bit of a mecca for tourists.
 It’s always packed and has no air-con!
 However, if you can manage just one stop you’ll be able to experience one of Melbourne’s heritage trams.

 If you are heading out of the Free Tram Zone, to say Fitzroy, I’d recommend getting the free tram as far as possible and then walking the extra distance.
 This will save you a significant amount of money.
 There’s no point paying $4.10 to go an additional two or three stops.
 It’s not worth risking staying on the tram without a valid ticket either as you risk getting fined $238.

 Sticking with public transport, save all of your long distance exploring for the weekend.
 There will come a time when you will need to explore outside of the FTZ (eg St Kilda) and for that you’ll need a Myki card.
-The card costs $6 to buy and, once topped up with money, you simply touch on and off on buses, trams and metro trains.
-During the week the cost is $4.10 for two hours with an $8.10 daily cap.
-That’s by no means expensive but, at the weekend, that daily cap reduces to just $6.
+The card costs $6 (in 2017, $6.70 now) to buy and, once topped up with money, you simply touch on and off on buses, trams and metro trains.
+During the week the cost is $4.60 for two hours with a $9.20 daily cap.
+That’s by no means expensive but, at the weekend, that daily cap reduces to just $6.70.
 We used trams, buses and metro trains to travel from Southern Cross Station to Coburg then Thornbury, Collingwood, Richmond and Brighton Beach.
 A round trip of about 65km.

 Free Things to Do in Melbourne